Etunstel/Yahoo-Auctions-Search-Constructor/README.md

 # Yahoo-Auctions-Search-Constructor
-Stores translations and keywords for finding and copping jawnz easily
+Stores Japanese translations for keywords sorted into categories, allows construction of searches by clicking buttons rather than copying and pasting